Posted by Fern Valley Farms - Tysan McClusky on Dec 21st 2019

 Uses of Industrial Hemp

 Although people are finding new uses for hemp daily, there are a few main things people use hemp for.

 Some of the main ones are textiles, fuel, clothing, paper, building materials, plastics and food.

-Hemp is much more sustainable that wood from trees and is much cheaper and easier to produce.
-It is also Bio-degradable unlike plastic, making it better for our planet.
+Hemp is much more sustainable than wood from trees and is much cheaper and easier to produce.
+It is also bio-degradable unlike plastic, making it better for our planet.

 Kind of makes you wonder why we ever banned it in the 1st place.

 What is smokeable hemp?